 Help desk analysts are on the frontline of customer support.
-They are focused on helping to resolve technical issues end users encounter, or connecting those users with more intensive IT support, when needed.
+If they can, they resolve users’ technical issues themselves.
+If they can’t, they connect users with more experienced colleagues.
 Here are the three levels of analysts:

-- A Tier 1 help desk analyst typically takes the initial inquiry and manages relatively simple hardware, software or network issues.
+- A Tier 1 help desk analyst typically takes the initial customer inquiry (usually submitted as a ticket via a self-service portal) and manages relatively simple hardware, software or network issues.
 If they can’t address the problem, they escalate it to a Tier 2 analyst.

-- Tier 3 analysts research and resolve the most complex issues that other help desk levels have been unable to fix.
+- A Tier 3 analyst researches and resolves the most complex issues that other help desk levels have been unable to fix.
 They also identify trends in issue reporting and come up with preventative solutions.

 A help desk analyst spends the majority of the day performing remote support.
 This can take a number of forms: